YatharthSingh-VIT/campus-lost-found-matcher/README.md

 To start with an empty dataset, omit `--demo`.
 Saved reports are loaded again on the next run.

 An IDE is optional.
-In Antigravity, open the folder containing this README and use its terminal for the same commands.
+In Vs Code, open the folder containing this README and use its terminal for the same commands.

 ### Compile and run without scripts